St Matthew Passion

 in the house of Simon the leper,

-and poured it on His head, as He sat at meat.
+poured it on his head, while he sat at the table.

 and given to the poor.